 It breaks my heart that we can’t have a sweet sixteen party surrounded by friends and family.
 She has no friends.
 And I have only the crone, my dad and one brother in this country.
 My dad is in a nursing home four hours away.
 My brother doesn’t talk to me or understand the maiden and has not tried to keep a relationship between her and his sons – her only cousins.
-But FASD is good in that she can be distracted because she doesn’t really understand.
-We will focus on the tattoo.
+But FASD is good in that she doesn’t really think about why she doesn’t see her cousins more.
+So I focus on the tattoo.

 What does she want?
 When she first told me I was a bit hurt.
 She said she wanted dolphins.
 Her birth mother has a dolphin tattoo.
 I thought that was the reason.
 But then she went on to say she wanted two in a heart shape with the words “I was born in my mom’s heart.”
 I cried.
 Really I did.